woossi0/suite/docs/usermanual/source/install/ubuntu/packages.rst

    .. warning:: NEED PACKAGE LIST

-   .. note::  See the :ref:`intro.installation.ubuntu.packages.list` for details of individual packages.
+   .. note::  See the :ref:`install.ubuntu.packages.list` for details of individual packages.

 #.
 Restart the server.